niclake/niclake.github.io/about.md

 This website was created using [Jekyll](https://jekyllrb.com/), and is hosting on [GitHub Pages](https://pages.github.com/).
 The theme is based on the [Dracula theme][drac] for code editors and your favorite apps; curious eyes can check out [my style guide](/styleguide).
 The header font is [Orbitron](https://fonts.google.com/specimen/Orbitron), the code block font (and my default for my IDEs) is [Hack](https://sourcefoundry.org/hack/), and the base site font is controlled by your device.
 You can subscribe to [the RSS feed here](/feed).

+You can see a full list of important hardware and software I use on my [Uses page](/uses), and also view [my app defaults](/app-defaults).

 [drac]: https://draculatheme.com